arokem/2016-08-25-DSSG/slides.md

 ???

 Hello!
 My name is Ariel Rokem, and I am a data-scientist at the University of Washington eScience Institute.
-Today, I am going to tell you about the future and what we are doing at the eScience Institue to make research at the University of Washington future-proof.
+In a previous talk, you heard about our DSSG program.
+In my talk, I will discuss a few of the challenges that we face in doing data science in general, and DSSG more specifically within a university environment.
+I will also try to offer a couple of promising directions, from our own experience, and hope to have further discussions about this later in the day.

 ---